txpull/abi-helper/README.md

 1. Clone the repository: `git clone https://github.com/txpull/bytecode.git`
 2. Navigate to the project directory: `cd bytecode`
 3. Build the binary: `make install`

+For preparation and how-to fetch data and get this repository going on the right way visit [INSTALL.md].

 ## Usage